cartoon-raccoon/dotfiles/README.md

 - `waybar/launch_waybar.sh`: A wrapper script that launches Waybar and sets up `inotify` file watchers to restart Waybar whenever its config file or stylesheet is modified.
 - `gammastep/gammastep.sh`: A wrapper script that pulls local coordinates based on IP address from `ipinfo.io` and runs `gammastep`, an app that adjusts display gamma based on time of day.
 Requires `curl` and `jq`.
 - `grim/grim.sh`: A wrapper script that runs `grim/slurp` to take screenshots, either of a selected output, window, or region, and to either copy that to a clipboard, or to a file.
 Supersedes `scrot/run.sh`.
 - `mpd/mpd_notify.sh`: A script to throw up a desktop notification whenever MPD changes song.
-Started automatically by the WM.
+Started automatically by the window manager/compositor.
 - `fish/pridefetch`: A python script called in `fish_greeting` to display a pride flag and relevant system infromation.
 Credit to [megabytesofrem/pridefetch](https://github.com/megabytesofrem/pridefetch) on GitHub.

 ### Inactive Scripts